All the smart cookies are using content marketing to drive awareness, enquiries and sales. But what is it?

 - As described above, it pulls when people find useful content via search.

 - But it can also push leads and enquiries via careful (gulp) paid placement.

-Either way the objective for content marketing is to produce material that in some way helps consumers or buyers answer questions.
-It could be factual, humorous, controversial, brilliantly written or stunningly visual.
+Either way, the objective for content marketing is to produce material that in some way helps consumers or buyers find answers to their questions about a service or solution.
+Content could be factual, humorous, controversial, written or stunningly visual.
 A combination is good!
 Do it right and the people that you want to serve will find you, trust you and, when the time is right, buy from you.

 Content marketing is cost-free, right?Content marketing purists may freak at the idea of paying to promote content, but for me it’s a no-brainer.
 In reality, content marketing is not free.
 It takes time to craft the right content for your audience.
 Time costs money.
-If I’ve made an investment I’m happy to leverage it in any way that will achieve my objective, including paying to access certain channels.
+And if I’ve made an investment in quality content then I’m happy to leverage it in any way that will achieve my objective, including paying to access certain channels.